Browser does not support script.

 For more information, visit the NHS website on healthy eating.

 Sat Bains cooks some quick and easy HealthyU recipes for three students in his Michelin Star Restaurant in Nottingham.
-Submit your healthy recipes.
-The best ones will be uploaded to the HealthyU website!
+Download our free HealthyU recipe book.

 Do you have food rituals?
 Exercise excessively to control your weight?
 Obsessed about your calorie intake?
 Or comfort eat when feeling emotional?